gnuradio/pybombs/README.md

 You don't have to clone the PyBOMBS repository if you don't plan to contribute to PyBOMBS yourself.

-<b>Note:</b> If you are building UHD-3.14 or previous, run the following command <b>first</b>:

-    sudo pip install mako requests numpy

 #### Using Python2.7

-For Python2.7, run the following command:
+If you do not have Python2.7, run the following commands:

+    sudo apt install python
+    pip --version

+then run:

     sudo pip install --upgrade git+https://github.com/gnuradio/pybombs.git